 Cabaniss contacted Acoustical Solutions.
 She asked if they could come up with a noise control treatment that would comply with the following:

 - Be as unobtrusive as possible.
 Cabaniss loved the existing design and layout of Mint.
-She didn’t want to compromise its appeal by adding panels or other treatment that would stand out.
+She didn’t want to compromise its appeal by adding panels or other treatments that would stand out.

 - Bring down the reverberation.
 Reverberation is the reflecting and deflecting of sound waves off of hard surfaces.
 This decreases the intelligibility of speech, music, and television programs.

-Black AlphaSorb® Acoustic Panels were also custom made and installed along a black HVAC duct above an alcove with additional seating.
+Black AlphaSorb® Fabric Wrapped Acoustic Panels were also custom-made and installed along a black HVAC duct above an alcove with additional seating.
 Alcoves are problem areas when it comes to acoustics because sound waves get trapped in these narrow spaces creating echo.

 After the treatment was installed, wait staff noted the change in acoustics, even before customers arrived.
 Reverberation and noise were decreased, and the treatment was hardly noticeable unless pointed out.